LukeIreland1/trump-tweet-semantics/docs/report.md

 I decided to standardise my scores using the z-score method of `score = (raw_score - mean)/standard deviation`.

-I also wanted to use k-fold cross validation on the data, which involves splitting the data into k equal sized partitions, where one of the partitions are used as validation data for testing the model.
-This split repeats k times, in a way which every partition is used as the validation at least one, then averaged to produce a single estimation. [^17]
+I also wanted to use k-fold cross validation on the data, which involves splitting the data into k equal sized partitions, where one of the partitions is used as validation data for testing the model.
+This split repeats k times, in a way in which every partition is used as the validation at least one, then averaged to produce a single estimation[^17].

 For tweet generation, I used [Markovify](https://github.com/jsvine/markovify)[^18], which I found from [this](https://medium.com/@mc7968/whatwouldtrumptweet-topic-clustering-and-tweet-generation-from-donald-trumps-tweets-b191fccaffb2)[^19] article attempting the same thing.
 The article listed multiple approaches, including using a Keras API and k-means clustering to build a Machine Learning model to feed into tweet generators, but that added a significant layer of obscurity, and made less coherent tweets.

-# 3. Pre-processing
+# 3. Data Pre-processing

+TODO:

+1. Explain pandas
+2. Explain dataframe
+3. Stemming/Lemmatization
+4. Sentiwordnet
+5. Wordnet
+6. Tokenization

 I used Python's JSON library to load the .json file into the program as a dict.
 The dict contained lots of useful information, but I was actually only interested in the tweets themselves, so I extracted them, cleaned them up by removing anything that wasn't a word (URLs mostly, numbers, symbols) and fed them into my classifer, which used sentiment scores for each individual word in a tweet to build up a score for the tweet, and used negation when words were used next to modfiers like not and no.